sshane/openpilot-archive/README.md

 The idea behind this feature is since we often become very relaxed behind the wheel when being driven by openpilot, we don't always notice when we've become stuck behind a slower-moving vehicle.
 When either the left or right adjacent lane is moving faster than your current lane, LaneSpeed alerts the user that a faster lane is available so that they can make a lane change, overtaking the slower current lane.
 Thus saving time in the long run on long roadtrips or in general highway driving!

 The original idea is thanks to [Greengree#5537](https://github.com/greengree) on Discord.
+This feature is available at 35 mph and up.

 Dynamic camera offset (based on oncoming traffic)
 -----
 This feature automatically adjusts your position in the lane if an adjacent lane has oncoming traffic.
 For example, if you're on a two-lane highway and the left adjacent lane has oncoming cars, LaneSpeed recognizes those cars and applies an offset to your `CAMERA_OFFSET` to move you over in the lane, keeping you farther from oncoming cars.

-**Note that this feature only works reliably under 60 to 65 mph or so.
-Due to a radar limitation with Toyota, oncoming cars are not picked up at ~70 mph.**
+**This feature is available from 35 to ~60 mph due to a limitation with the Toyota radar**.
+It may not recognize oncoming traffic above 60 mph or so.
+To enable or disable this feature, use `opEdit` and change this parameter: `dynamic_camera_offset`.

 Dynamic gas
 -----